-The second feature that is almost imperceptible is the three-density cushioning.
+The second feature that is almost invisible is the three-density cushioning.
 Although the Gel-Lyte III is now basically a retro shoe that fashion aficionados have a deep-affinity for, this remains to be a shoe that is tailored to take the runner from the starting line to the finishing point.

 The cushioning offers enough shock-absorbing qualities and responsiveness that still makes the shoe a solid trainer.
-For sneaker fans, it only makes the shoe comfortable as the cushioning greatly absorbs shock and makes the shoe even more durable.
+For sneaker fans, it only makes the shoe comfortable as the cushioning significantly absorbs shock and makes the shoe even more durable.

-- In 1992, the Asics Gel-Lyte III was gone and the Asics Gel-Lyte Ultra superseded its popularity.
+- In 1992, the Asics Gel-Lyte III was gone, and the Asics Gel-Lyte Ultra superseded its popularity.

 - To date, several shops have collaborated with Asics on the Gel-Lyte III.